-The pot plant is a fantastic choice as a floor ornament for offices, gracing indoor spaces for centuries they are a timeless classic that can turn an unassuming corner green and vibrant or create an impressive promenade for potential clients to appreciate.
+The pot plant is a fantastic choice as a floor ornament for offices, gracing indoor spaces for centuries.
+They are a timeless classic that can turn an unassuming corner green into the room’s vibrant focal point or create an impressive promenade for potential clients to appreciate.

 More than anything they are flexible, able to work as a lone centrepiece or as part of a wider display, and can be tailored to suit the style and atmosphere of your office space.

 Steps to Choosing the Best Floor Plant

 Deciding on the right floor plant can be tricky, however following a couple of rules can help you make the best choice to brighten up your office.

 Probably the key decision you have to make is what type of plant will suit the particular environment of your office.
 Take a look at the spaces that you want to populate and write down the kind of conditions the plant will be exposed to.
 Is it hot or cold?
 Near an air conditioner or vent?
 Does it receive full, partial or no natural light?

 After focusing on the practical considerations, it is just as important to think about the aesthetic choices that you are making.
 Not every plant will suit the decorative style of your workspace and you should think about the form just as much as the environmental concerns.